Setup and install Tag Manager

 - Repeat steps 4–6, listed above.

-- Near the top of the window, find your container ID, formatted as "GTM-XXXXX".
+- Near the top of the window, find your container ID, formatted as "GTM-XXXXXX".

 - Click your container ID to launch the Install Tag Manager box.

 - Copy and paste the code snippets into your website as instructed in the Install Tag Manager box, or download and install the appropriate mobile SDK.
 See below for tips on web, AMP, and mobile installation.

 <script>code snippet in the

 <head>of your web page's HTML output, preferably as close to the opening

 <head>tag as possible, but below any dataLayer declarations.

 - Place the